cdsittampalam/documentation/docs/Qredo Network.md

 To keep the Qredo network secure when funds leave the network, the MPC validator double-checks the funds during a settlement.
 The MPC validator accesses the Qredo blockchain on request by the MPC cluster, and uses an independent connection.

-#### Broadcasting a Transaction to External Blockchains
+#### Broadcasting a Transaction

 To allow external blockchains to have a record of a settlement transaction, the watcher service broadcasts the transaction to the external blockchains.
 There is also a corresponding transaction on the Qredo blockchain, which releases the change from the settlement back into Qredo.

 A crystallisation process (see section below) is also performed on Qredo blockchain to build an unsigned Bitcoin transaction.

-Crystallisation
+Crystallization
 ---------------

-At the end of every transaction is the crystalization process to ensure that the amounts in each wallet are correct for all Qredo users.
+At the end of every transaction is the crystallization process to ensure that the amounts in each wallet are correct for all Qredo users.
 To ensure solvency for the system, the process also proves that all coins locked onto the Qredo blockchain system are spendable.

 For each user, the process ensures that the amounts are mapped to a UTXO on an external Bitcoin address.
-For example, if a wallet has 30 Bitcoin between Bob and Alice, the crystalization process will:
+For example, if a wallet has 30 Bitcoin between Bob and Alice, the crystallization process will:

 *   map the wallet to Alice's UTXO containing 12 Bitcoin

 *   map the wallet to Bob's UTXO containing 18 Bitcoin

-The allocations made during crystallisation are used when a user requests settlement.
+The allocations made during crystallization are used when a user requests settlement.
 Their crystalized funds minus any fees are transferred out of the Qredo network, and any change is returned back.